Code-Institute-Submissions/milestone2-data_dashboard/README.md

 #### Feature 2 - A total visitor count.
 A number display that would change as and when the graphs and charts are interacted with.
 This would give the total number of visitors.

 [Wireframes](assets/wireframes/wireframe.png): for the data dashboard.
 These were the original data dashboard wireframes that included the Data table for average spends.
-Due to not fixing the pagination, this was removed and changed to the now deplayed website.
+Due to not fixing the pagination, this was removed and changed to the now deployed website.

 ## Technologies Used